compmec/section/docs/source/rst/theory.rst

 Introduction
 ------------

-The Boundary Element Method (BEM for short) is used to solve the laplace's equation
+The Boundary Element Method (BEM for short) is a method that solves a linear PDE by transforming the problem in a boundary problem.
+Once the problem is solved, all the informations on the boundary are known and then the interior informations are easy computed after that.

+In our case, BEM is used to solve the laplace's equation

 .. math::
     :label: eq_laplace